Darxo/Hardened/README.md

 - Injuries now have a 50% chance to improve each day when you have no remaining Medicine Supplies (up from 0%)
 - **Collapsed Lung** no longer reduces the Stamina.
 Instead it now disables the use of **Recover**
 - **Crushed Windpipe** no longer reduces the Stamina.
 Instead it now disables the use of **Recover**
+- **Dislocated Jaw** now causes you to have 30% less Resolve during your turn, instead of only while using Non-Attacks
 - **Dislocated Shoulder** no longer reduces the maximum available Action Points by 3.
 Instead it now increases the Action Point cost of all skills by 3
 - **Pierced Lung** now reduces Stamina by 30% (down from 60%) and disables the use of **Recover**
 - **Grazed Neck**, **Cut Artery** and **Cut Throat** are no longer removed, when bandaged